 US staffing agencies face a unique challenge but have an enormous opportunity.
-They have access to the biggest staffing market in the world.
+They have access to the world's largest staffing market.
 Still, to truly take advantage of the market, they must also deal with one of the most complicated legal and administrative requirements globally.

-However, US staffing agencies must stay compliant; fines can be hefty at the federal and state levels.
-Furthermore, if a staffing agency violates industry-specific regulations, such as healthcare, it may be banned from operating.
+US staffing agencies must stay compliant; fines can be hefty at the federal and state levels.
+If a staffing agency violates industry-specific regulations, such as those in the healthcare sector, it may be banned from operating.

 However, there are a few options for staffing agencies looking to expand in the US.